S7ruc7ureV01d/MAGI/README.md

 npm start
 ```

 Two windows will open — the MAGI display screen and the NERV control panel.
 Type your question into the control panel and press Enter or click EXECUTE.
-Click on individual subsystems to inspect their answers.

 *"All souls return to the sea.
 MAGI — the wisdom of three, the will of one."*